 Cataracts are most often related to the aging process.
 The risk of developing cataracts increases if you:

 Cataracts tend to affect older people, usually starting to form when you’re in your forties but not typically causing any symptoms until you reach your sixties.
 However, cataracts can affect younger people as well, most often when they have a condition like diabetes that causes a variety of complications.

 Your provider performs your cataract surgery on an outpatient basis.
 You don’t need to be asleep for the procedure, so you won't have a general anesthetic.
-Your provider gives you a local anesthetic to numb your eye, then removes your lens using just a few small incisions.
+Your provider gives you a local anesthetic to numb your eye, then removes your lens using just a few small incisions and no stitches.

-They replace your lens with the IOL, using the Optiwave Refractive Analysis (ORA) System™ to ensure perfect placement.
+They replace your lens with the IOL.
 Your provider at Southern Shores Eye Center, P.A. can also perform minimally invasive glaucoma surgery (MIGS) in conjunction with cataract surgery to improve glaucoma management.

 Pressure buildup inside the eye is a key risk factor in glaucoma, a serious eye condition that can lead to loss of sight.
 Your provider might recommend implanting the iStent inject®, a tiny device that reduces the pressure inside your eye, helping to improve your glaucoma and minimize the need for medication.